kruser/interview-developer/javascript/README.md

 * Your application does not need to utilitze an application server.
 Ideally it will run simply by opening an HTML file in a web browser.
 * Specify the browser you tested with.
 Either Chrome or Firefox is fine.
-* For this simple exercise you should use HTML5 web storage to save the notes on a player.